mongodb/docs-app-services/source/includes/trigger-project-expression.rst

 stream.
 You can use this to :ref:`optimize the trigger's execution
 <database-triggers-project-expression>`.

- by including only required
-fields or excluding unneeded fields from each event document.

 The expression is an object that maps the name of fields in the change event to either a ``0``, which excludes the field, or a ``1``, which includes it.
 An expression can have values of either ``0`` or ``1`` but